-- Cambium Data Should Not Be the Sole Basis for Decisions: Cambium data sets contain modeled projections of the future under a range of possible scenarios.
+- Cambium data should not be the sole basis for decisions: Cambium datasets contain modeled projections of the future under a range of possible scenarios.
 Although we strive to capture relevant phenomena as comprehensively as possible, the models used to create the data are unavoidably imperfect, and the future is highly uncertain.
 Consequentially, these data should not be used as the sole basis for making decisions.
-In addition to drawing from multiple scenarios within a single Cambium set, we encourage analysts to draw on projections or perspectives from other sources, to benefit from diverse analytical frameworks when forming their conclusions about the future of the power sector. - Cambium Is Primarily Designed for Long-term Forward-looking Analysis: Consequently, it is not recommended to use Cambium data for real-time decision-making or historical accounting. - Relevant Phenomena May Not Be Reflected in Cambium: When using Cambium data for estimating intervention impacts, such as induced or avoided emissions, it is important to recognize that phenomena relevant to the specific project being analyzed may not be represented in the Cambium workflow.
-As one of many possible examples, how a particular renewable generator's deployment influences the progress of other projects in the interconnection queue is not represented in this modeling.
-Expert judgement is strongly encouraged in interpreting whether such non-modeled phenomena may be present for a particular intervention being studied, and if so, how the omission may influence the results. - Cambium's Metrics are Derived from System-Wide, Cost-Minimizing Optimization Models: The models that Cambium draws from take system-wide, cost-minimizing perspectives that do not necessarily reflect the decision-making of individual actors, whose actions may not align with system-wide cost-minimization because of differing incentives or information deficits. - The Spatial and Temporal Resolution of the Underlying Models is Coarse: Though the models that Cambium draws from have high spatial and temporal resolution for models of their scope, they do require simplifications and aggregations along those dimensions.
-10 Perhaps most critically, the United States is represented as 134 "copperplate" balancing areas (BA).
-This lack of transmission losses and constraints within BAs tends to produce lower and less variable marginal costs than what is observed in practice.
+In addition to drawing from multiple scenarios within a single Cambium set, we encourage analysts to draw on projections or perspectives from other sources, to benefit from diverse analytical frameworks when forming their conclusions about the future of the power sector. - Cambium is designed primarily for long-term, forward-looking analysis: Consequently, it is not recommended to use Cambium data for real-time decision-making or historical accounting.
+Although the Cambium 2024 dataset contains a 2025 solve year, those data are given primarily for long-term analyses that wish to have a near-term starting point that is consistent with the later-year modeling.
+If analysts are predominately interested in the near term (i.e., within the 2020s), they would likely be better served by drawing from recent empirical observations rather than the Cambium datasets. - Relevant phenomena may not be reflected in Cambium: When using Cambium data for estimating intervention impacts, such as induced or avoided emissions, it is important to recognize that phenomena relevant to the specific project being analyzed may not be represented in the Cambium workflow.
+As one of many possible examples: how a particular renewable generator's deployment influences the progress of other projects in the interconnection queue is not represented in this modeling.
+Expert judgment is strongly encouraged in interpreting whether such non-modeled phenomena may be present for a particular intervention being studied, and if so, how the omission may influence the results. - Cambium's metrics are derived from system-wide, cost-minimizing optimization models: The models that Cambium draws from take system-wide, cost-minimizing perspectives that do not necessarily reflect the decision-making of individual actors, whose actions may not align with system-wide cost-minimization because of differing incentives or information deficits.